Founder & Owner

 Paul received a M.S. in Positive Organizational Development and Change from the Weatherhead School of Management at Case Western Reserve University where he graduated with distinction and was inducted into Beta Gamma Sigma management honor society.
 He also holds a M.A. from the College of New Jersey and a B.A. from Gettysburg College.
 He works on projects for several international firms including Bath Consultancy Group (UK), RealWorld Group (UK), Teleos Leadership Institute (US), SMALLIFY (US), and Novus International (UAE & Lebanon).

 He provides pro-bono coaching to early-career non-profit leaders, and he volunteers with several community organizations.
-He enjoys reading, cycling, hiking, coffee, and spending time with his wife and son, who is very good with computers.
+He enjoys reading, cycling, hiking, coffee, and spending time with his wife and son.